-With the May opening of Maeve O'Neill Sanger's latest exhibition in the Edge Gallery at Arts Underground, we've asked the artist to fill out a short Q & A. Many thanks to Maeve for her thoughtful and informative responses.
+With the August opening of Teresa Vander-Meer Chassé's latest exhibition in the Edge Gallery at Arts Underground, we've asked the artist to fill out a short Q & A. Many thanks to Teresa for her thoughtful and informative responses.

 What’s the most important item in your studio?

 My chair.
 As a beader, I sit for hours on end and my chair is by far the most important thing in my studio.

 What’s the last piece of art you purchased?

 I constantly purchase small works but my last significant acquisition were my wrist tattoos.
 I exchanged a beaded necklace piece for the tattoos.

 What piece of art do you wish you could have in your home?

 Canadian Unity by Halin de Repentigny.
 His sense of humour paired with the beauty of his brush strokes is to die for.

 What artist would you like to do a show with?

 Joe Migwans or Halin de Repentigny or Lyn Fabio